devops-israel/devops-challenge/README.md

-# Welcome to the DevOps challang
+# Welcome to the DevOps challange

 **Your `codeName = <YOUR_INITIALS>`** e.g John Snow codeName = "js" - Use it throughout the task.
 We've found a data leak in our company, but before we're deleting our resources, we need you to extract the information and deliver it.